 Androgen is naturally present in women in small amounts, but 60–80% of women with PCOS have hyperandrogenism — an excessive amount of the hormone.

-This results in numerous, small fluid-filled sacs, or cysts, that form in the ovaries, which can cause symptoms, including weight gain, acne, excessive hair growth, irregular periods and fertility problems.
+This results in numerous, small fluid-filled sacs, or cysts, that form in the ovaries, which can cause symptoms, including weight gain, acne, excessive hair growth, irregular periods, fertility problems, and fatigue (read our guide that discusses the link between PCOS and chronic fatigue to find out more).

 One of the most common causes of infertility, PCOS is thought to affect 1 in 10 women in the UK — including an estimated 8-13% of child-bearing women — and cannot be cured.